julian-risch/JCDL2020/README.md

-# Hierarchical Document and Label Embeddings
+# Hierarchical Document Classification as a Sequence Generation Task

 Collection of standard and sequence to sequence deep learning models for the task of Automatic Patent Classification: